 The exhibition also includes an earlier film titled Nour (Reflection), 1995, made with a cast of nonprofessional child actors in Saida, South Lebanon.
 Playing with a mirror that is passed from child to child over the course of the film, the children manipulate the light and experiment with framing the world around them showing a knowledge that can be spontaneously and playfully transmitted.

-The Script is a touring exhibition by New Art Exchange, Nottingham, in partnership with Turner Contemporary and Modern Art Oxford.
-Supported by Thomas Dane Gallery, and Arts Council England.
+The Scriptis a touring exhibition by New Art Exchange, Nottingham, in partnership with Turner Contemporary and Modern Art Oxford.
+Funded by Arts Council England and supported by Thomas Dane Gallery.

 Above: Akram Zaatari, The Script (2018) © the artist